 The iPOS must be submitted in the semester in which students enroll in their 18th credit hour (typically the second semester).
-The final iPOS is completed and submitted online through MyASU iPOS How to guide.
+The final iPOS is completed and submitted online through My ASU.
+Please see the iPOS How to guide for additional guidance on completing the iPOS.
 Once submitted, the iPOS is automatically routed to the MS CEP Degree Coordinator.
 He/she will do a final evaluation of the iPOS and will either approve it and forward to the Graduate College, or send it back to the student electronically for revision.
-[Note: After courses have been entered into the iPOS, the student needs to "Print Course Page" located under the Summary tab and have his/her advisor sign.
-After the student has obtained the Advisor's signature, he/she should turn in the signed IPOS approval page to the MS CEP Degree Coordinator to be placed in the student's file.]

-Comprehensive Examination for Non-Thesis Graduate Students
+Comprehensive Examination for Graduate Students